yigitcancomlek/hw1-decision-trees/problems.tex.md

 3. F1-Measure (`code/metrics.py -> f1_measure`)

 The entire workflow will be encapsulated in `code/experiment.py -> run`.
 The run function will allow you to run each approach on different datasets easily.
+You will have to implement this `run` function.

 Your goal is to pass the test suite (contained in `tests/`).
 Once the tests are passed, you may move on to the next part - reporting your results.

+# Free-response questions
+Answer the following questions

 # Report
 Your task is to run the machine learning algorithms you have implemented on various